 It is also your job to make sure that your store is clean and inviting to customers.
-This may mean straightening out clothes, dressing mannequins, displaying new product, cleaning and anything else that will make customers enjoy being in the store.
-Although these are important tasks the main things you need to do is learn as much as you can about the products you sell and be able to find the perfect products for each customer.
+This may mean straightening out clothes, dressing mannequins, displaying new products, cleaning and anything else that will make customers enjoy being in the store.
+Although these are important tasks, the main things you need to do are learn as much as you can about the products you sell and be able to find the perfect products for each customer.

 - Excellent customer service skills